hoangminhquan-lhsdt/optimizers/README.md

 ![SGD with Momentum](gifs/momentum.gif)

 ## Authors
-This repository is maintained and developed by Hoàng Minh Quân and Nguyễn Ngọc Lan Như, student at University of Science, VNU-HCM.
+This repository is maintained and developed by Hoàng Minh Quân and Nguyễn Ngọc Lan Như, students at University of Science, VNU-HCM.